 It’s expensive to transform homes into smart homes.
-For starters, you’ll need to buy all new smart home appliances, devices, switches, and plugs to automate your lighting, climate control, security system, etc. Smart home maintenance will also put a dent in your wallet, since digitally integrated appliances and devices are often more expensive to repair than their traditional counterparts.
-This is because their technology is more delicate and prone to high-tech malfunctions, which will therefore need more frequent and sophisticated (i.e., costly) repairs.
+For starters, you’ll need to buy all new smart home appliances, devices, switches, and plugs to automate your lighting, climate control, security system, etc. Smart home maintenance may also put a dent in your wallet, since digitally integrated appliances and devices are often more expensive to repair than their traditional counterparts.
+This is because their technology is more delicate and prone to high-tech malfunctions, which can therefore need more frequent and sophisticated (i.e., costly) repairs.

 Can’t we all just get along?

-Besides the obvious risk of serious malfunctions in your smart home when your internet connection go kaput (particularly worrying if one of your connected devices is a smart baby monitor), there are other frustrations.
+Besides the obvious risk of serious malfunctions in your smart home when your internet connection goes kaput (particularly worrying if one of your connected devices is a smart baby monitor), there are other frustrations.
 For example, there’s no guarantee that all devices will sync with smart assistants, like Amazon’s Alexa, Apple’s Siri or Google Assistant, among others; getting various devices from different companies to work together can be more time-consuming than manually operating “dumb” appliances.
-Plus, the more devices you acquire, the more apps you’ll have to download and create separate accounts for, which is tedious and burdensome.
+Plus, the more devices you acquire, the more apps you’ll have to download and create separate accounts for, which can be tedious and burdensome.

 Say farewell to privacy & intimacy